Underwater exploration: Techniques and technologies

-Radar altimetry

-Reflection seismology
+Radar altimetry measures altitude above the terrain beneath an aircraft or spacecraft by timing how long it takes radio waves to travel to ground, reflect, and return to the craft.
+This type of altimeter provides the distance between the antenna and the ground or water surface directly below it.
+The variation of height of the sea surface can be interpreted to provide information on the profile of the seabed and information on the water above it.

+Reflection seismology uses the principles of seismology to estimate the properties of the Earth's subsurface from reflected seismic waves, which are mechanical waves of low frequency acoustic energy.
+The method requires a controlled seismic source of energy, such as a specialized air gun or a seismic vibrator.
+Reflection seismology is similar in principle to sonar, but is useful in seabed structure where sonar frequencies cannot penetrate.

+Passive seismology can detect phenomena from tectonic movement to variation in wave strength in the open ocean.

 Gravimetry is the measurement of the strength of a gravitational field.
 Gravimetry may be used when either the magnitude of a gravitational field or the properties of matter responsible for its creation are of interest.
+Gravimetric data have been found particularly useful for planning higher resolution sonar surveys.

 Sonar is the most effective technology for underwater surveying, as sound propagates through water with less loss than electromagnetic energy, reflects well at a phase interface, can be produced at a wide range of frequencies with varying applications, and can be directionally focused with some precision, but the transducers must be in the water – sound does not propagate well through a gas-liquid or liquid-solid interface.
 Three main applications are used: single beam echo sounding is generally used for depth measurement below the vessel, side-scan sonar produces images showing the shape of underwater objects well, but is not very accurate for depth measurement, and multibeam echosounders provide fairly accurate three dimensional positions for a swath of points spread across the track of the transducer array.